dominicva/recover/README.md

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

-## Refactors
+## TODO

 - think about using middleware to protect routes

-## TODO

 - Tailwind typography to style OpenAI response
 - Recharts for data visualisation